olitiabdeta/byteboard/README.md

 # ByteBoard - Recipe Sharing Platform

 Welcome to our Recipe Sharing Platform!
-This project is a collaborative effort to create a platform where people can share their favorite recipes along with pictures, recommended ingredients, tips, and allow others to comment.
+This project is a collaborative effort to create a platform where people can share their favorite recipes along with pictures, recommended ingredients, tips, and allow others to interact with other users.

 ## 🚀 Project Overview